 Read our guide for more on the pros and cons of using savings to reduce interest paid on a mortgage

 - An offset mortgage account won't earn interest, but will reduce the interest paid on a mortgage balance

 - You may need significant savings to make offsetting worthwhile

-- Deposits, interest rates and fees tend to be higher than on other mortgages
+- Deposits, interest rates, and fees tend to be higher than on other mortgages

-Offset mortgages are typically aimed at buyers with large savings and those who pay a higher rate of tax.
+An offset mortgage would most ideally suit buyers with large savings and those who pay a higher rate of tax.

 Advantages of offset mortgages

 Some advantages of an offset mortgage mean you: